-Do the ESSA educational provisions apply to preschool-age children in foster care?
+Do the ESSA educational provisions apply to preschoolaged children in foster care?

 Yes, if a district offers public preschool, the district must meet the educational stability requirements for children in foster care who were enrolled in preschool at their time of placement in a foster home.
 Public preschool programs include early childhood education programs for children who have not started kindergarten.
 Public preschool is funded by tax dollars or other public funds and includes both preschool programs operated by the district and funded through the district.
 Children may attend preschool at a specific location or participate in a home-based program.

-For more information about preschool eligibility in Ohio can be found in Ohio Administrative Code.
+More information about preschool eligibility in Ohio is available in Ohio Administrative Code.

-What special considerations and legal requirements should be taken into account when implementing the educational stability provisions for foster children with disabilities under the IDEA and students with disabilities under Section 504?
+What special considerations and legal requirements should be considered when implementing the educational stability provisions for foster children with disabilities under the IDEA and students with disabilities under Section 504?